Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

-While studying IO and ES independently has academic value, the practical goal for both is optimizing the performance of LLMs.
-Hence, IO and ES, as two dominant genres of APO methods, present practitioners with the challenge of selecting or combining them to maximize cost-performance benefits.
-We aim to meet this by evaluating ES and IO in the context of APO by answering the following: \textbf{1)} What is the relative importance and performance impact of ES and IO, both in isolation and when combined together? \textbf{2}) How do we optimally use the limited data and computational budget under the current APO framework?
+While studying IO and EO independently has academic value, the practical goal ultimately for both is to optimize the performance of LLMs.
+Hence, IO and EO, as two dominant genres of APO methods, present practitioners with the challenge of selecting or combining them to maximize cost-performance benefits.
+We aim to meet this by evaluating EO and IO in the context of APO by answering the following: \textbf{1)} What is the relative importance and performance impact of EO and IO, both in isolation and when combined together? \textbf{2}) How do we make the optimal use of the limited data and computational budget under the current APO framework?